ss-bb/Warhammer/README.md

 A Full Javascript Game in order to play to Warhammer (http://fr.wikipedia.org/wiki/Warhammer_Fantasy_Battle)

-in order to train myself in JS and because i like Warhammer a lot , i will try to create the informatique warhammer game (EASY BRO LOL , they say).
+in order to train myself in JS and because i like Warhammer a lot , i will try to create the warhammer web game (EASY BRO LOL , they say).

 The main developpement point :

 Using Backbones : The goal is to have a strong model that will allow to add avery race as easy as possible.

 basic model will include :
-FullUnitIfno(M,CC,...,point cost,TYPE (giant/metal) ,SPECIAL HABILITY(firethrower) , Race(dwarf))
+FullUnitIfno(M,CC,...,point cost,TYPE (giant/metal) ,SPECIAL HABILITY(firethrower) , Race(dwarf)).

 unit(M,CC,...)

-Element(something) for things like moutain/forest but also special unit like dwarf anvil and so. equipement(link to a unit)
+Element(something) for things like moutain/forest but also special unit like dwarf anvil and so.

-Tequipement(link to a troop)
+equipement

 troop(unit, nb, tequipement -> (for now i will supose that troop special hability like "charge buffle" for ogre will be an "equipement"))

+<span style="color:red">How to deal with Special Hability and item in a global way ? </span>

 at begining, some unit will be hard in the model.
 Then have a BDD (sqlite enough) to recover race unit.